 - Was there a time when you were very proud to be a member of a certain group (circle)? - Was there a time when you felt marginalized or discriminated against because you belonged to a certain group (circle)? - Have you felt both pride and discrimination because of your membership in any of these groups? - What is one thing you wish people would never say about one of your groups? - Can you think of factors within yourself or your society that might lead you to discriminate against others?
 To what extent are these factors within your control?
-To what extent are they embedded in society? - What would you have to do to change society and/or yourself to change discriminatory behaviour, e.g., behaviour towards people living with HIV/AIDS? - Do you and members of your group share a similar circle?
+To what extent are they embedded in society? - What needs to happen in order to change discriminatory behaviour in society and in yourself, e.g., behaviour towards LGBTI people? - Do you and members of your group share a similar circle?
 If so, write your name in the other group member's or members' matching circle.